mirzaafzal/cakephp-google-map-v3-helper/README.markdown

 http://yourdomain/test.php?show=cases&plugin=tools

 There you will be able to click on the GoogleMapV3 Test File.

+If you want to test MY exact file you will need to change the class from MyCakeTestCase back to CakeTestCase.
+Maybe some more modification will have to be made.
+So you can just as well create your own little test case and use mine as guideline :)

 Testfiles are not only a great tool to ensure that the code is fine, it also may help in understanding how the code works.
 So please at least take a look at the code in the test file in order to understand how to use it :)